-Public investment (e.g., infrastructure) trends upwards in satisfied municipalities after discoveries (Figure 6).
+Public investment (e.g., infrastructure) trends upwards in satisfied municipalities after discoveries (Figure 9).
 Investment in disappointed municipalities falls by 43% relative to controls after 5 years, and by 76% after 10 years.
-Spending to promote non-extractive sectors (agriculture, industry, and services) trends downwards in satisfied municipalities, while their spending on nearly every other category increases.
-Discoveries have no significant effects on debt (results available upon request), which is unsurprising since municipal governments have limited capacity to issue debt.
+Spending to promote non-extractive sectors (agriculture, industry, and services) trends downwards in satisfied municipalities while their spending on nearly every other category increases.
+This suggests that municipalities enjoying oil windfalls de-emphasize investments in economic diversification, risking oil-dependency.
+Discoveries have no significant effects on debt (Appendix Figure A8), as municipalities have limited capacity to borrow.

-Figure 5: Expenditures and Public Employment
+Figure 8: Expenditures and Public Employment